 The area is home to a bustling culture and arts scene, cosy pubs, underground music venues and a host of contemporary restaurants.
 If you’re searching for a great time in Belfast this is the place to make your way to.
 You will enjoy the lively atmosphere and the friendly locals who are up for fun.

 5. Belfast Food Tours

 Those foodie lovers out there will love this award-winning tour, who want to explore the amazing Belfast food scene on offer.
 If you’re only in the city for a short time then this is the perfect opportunity to get the best food guide around Belfast.

 The food tour lasts around four hours bringing you to the best food and drinks spot in Northern Ireland’s Capital City.
-You’ll get the chance to sample some amazing dishes by world-class restaurants and chefs in Belfast.
-An authentic tour to Northern Ireland’s much-loved cuisine.
+You’ll get the chance to sample some amazing dishes from world-class restaurants and chefs in Belfast.
+An authentic tour of Northern Ireland’s much-loved cuisine.
 This is one of those things you’ll not what to miss while in Belfast.

 6. Cabaret Supperclub